Parliament House, New Delhi: Planning and construction

 In 2019, the Indian government launched the Central Vista Redevelopment Project, which aimed at redeveloping the area around the Central Vista, the major administrative area in New Delhi.
 The project included a plan to construct a new parliament building at plot number 118 of the Parliament Estate in Rafi Marg.
 The new building was designed by architect Bimal Patel for the firm HCP Design, Planning and Management.
 The construction contract was awarded by the Central Public Works Department to Tata Projects.
 Tata Projects bid the lowest at ₹8.62 billion, ahead of Larsen and Toubro, who had bid ₹8.65 billion.

 The groundbreaking ceremony for the project was held in October 2020.
-On 7 December 2020, the Central Vista Redevelopment Project was put on hold by a bench of the Supreme Court of India led by A. M. Khanwilkar until the resolution of pleas received against the project in the court.
-However, the court allowed the foundation laying ceremony to go ahead as planned on 10 December 2020.
-The foundation stone was laid by then prime minister Narendra Modi on 10 December 2020 in a ceremony that included an interfaith prayer service performed by leaders from various religions.
-The project was cleared in a majority judgment of the Supreme Court in January 2021, with riders for environmental concerns.
+On 7 December 2020, the Central Vista Redevelopment Project was put on hold by a bench of the Supreme Court of India led by A. M. Khanwilkar until the resolution of pleas received against the project in the court, primarily owing to concerns stemming from noncompliance with land use norms and environmental regulations in the historical British-era precinct.
+However, the court allowed the foundation laying ceremony to go ahead as planned on 10 December 2020, despite the court expressing displeasure towards the "aggressive" fashion in which the Government of India proceeded with the implementation of the Central Vista Project (including widespread demolition and removal of trees) whilst its legality was the subject of ongoing litigation in the court.
+The foundation stone was laid by then Prime Minister Narendra Modi on 10 December 2020 in a ceremony that included an interfaith prayer service performed by leaders from various religions.
+The project was eventually cleared in a majority judgment of the Supreme Court in January 2021, with riders for environmental concerns.

 The construction of the building commenced in January 2021.
 The construction involved sourcing materials from various parts of the country.
 The red and white sandstone, greenstone, and red granite were procured from Rajasthan, the teak wood from Maharashtra, and the carpets from Uttar Pradesh.
 On 11 July 2022, a statue of the country's national emblem was unveiled on the top of the new building.
 The main structure of the building was completed in August 2022.
 The construction of the entire project was completed on 20 May 2023.